OceanOutcomes/ocean-outcomes/news/_posts/2019-11-21-draper-richards-kaplan-foundation-invests-in-small-scale-fisheries.md

 **“We’re able to support the fishers with training and resources to conduct profitable businesses, but it’s also an investment assessment mechanism for development agencies and seafood companies hoping to improve supply,” said Ocean Outcomes President and CEO Dick Jones.
 “Add in that the entire approach incentivizes environmental and social improvement and it’s a real win-win-win solution.”**

-A key focus of the Foundation’s investments is entrepreneurial support and mentorship for social innovators.
+A key focus of the DRK Foundation’s investments is entrepreneurial support and mentorship for social innovators.
 Steve – whose prior positions include guiding The Nature Conservancy for six years as its President and CEO and leading the Gordon and Betty Moore Foundation as its President – will join the Ocean Outcomes Board as its eighth member to help guide the organization towards fulfilling its mission.

 ----